Resources and tools I recommend

 Welcome to the Inside Social Work Resource Page.
 I thought I would create this to give you some ideas for things to read and listen to and general resources to help get you started.

-Just a reminder that most, if not all, of these items are tax deductible if they’re being used for your study or work, just confirm with your accountant.
+Just a reminder that most, if not all, of these items could be tax deductible if they’re being used for your study or work, just confirm with your accountant.

 Please note that some of products on this page are affiliate links, which means that I’ll receive a small commission from the maker of the product if you choose to buy it through the links on this page.
 Please know that I value the trust you’ve placed in me, am very protective of our field, and will never recommend a product that I don’t believe in just to earn some income.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.